Glossary of Terms – Hardwood Industry Terms Explained

 Hardwood

-In the lumber industry, hardwood refers to wood that comes from deciduous trees, which are typically broad-leaved and shed their leaves annually.
-These trees are angiosperms (flowering plants), and common hardwood species include oak, maple, cherry, and walnut.
+For clarification, in the lumber industry, the term “hardwood” refers specifically to wood from deciduous trees—typically broad-leaved trees that shed their leaves annually.
+These trees are angiosperms, or flowering plants, and common examples include oak, maple, cherry, and walnut.

 Green Lumber